Logicloud/Reversi_Game_and_Stupid_AI/README.md

-# Reversi Game and an Almost AI
+# Reversi Game and a Stupid AI

 Hi!
 Thank you for trying this project!
 This is a Reversi game written with Python 2.7.